Grants

 Special Projects Fund

 • The goal of these grants is to assist with specific projects with expected cost of $5,000 or less, as well as specific medical care expenses for a resident or residents.
-Grants are for $500 (individuals) or $1000 (non-profits).
-While our other grant funds are focused on microsanctuaries, the Special Projects Fund is open to sanctuaries of all sizes.
+Please note that our microgrant amounts are $500 or $1,000, not $5,000.

 • Ongoing expenses such as food, utility bills, etc. will not be eligible for funding.